ublue-os/bazzite/README.md

 Bazzite is a community effort and wouldn't exist without everyone's support.
 Below are some of the people who've helped us along the way:

- - [evlaV](https://gitlab.com/evlaV) - For making Valve's code available and for being [this guy](https://xkcd.com/2347/).
+ - [evlaV](https://gitlab.com/evlaV) - For making Valve's code available and for being [this person](https://xkcd.com/2347/).
  - [ChimeraOS](https://chimeraos.org/) - For gamescope-session and for valuable support along the way.
  - [Jovian-NixOS](https://github.com/Jovian-Experiments) - For supporting us with technical issues and for creating a similar project.
-Seriously, go check it out - It's our Nix-based cousin.
+Seriously, go check it out.
+It's our Nix-based cousin.
  - [cyrv6737](https://github.com/cyrv6737) - For the initial inspiration and the base that became bazzite-arch.